 Your shoulders slump.
 You slow down, pull over, and let it in.

 “Back seat,” you bark, and it cowers in the corner.

 A mile down and you see a blur in the rearview, something pounding after the car.
 You speed up but it gains momentum, dogged in its pursuit, panting, reaching out, stumbling, clawing at its throat, bug-eyed.
 It’s Hypochondria.
 You sigh.
 Slow down.
 Let it into the back seat.

 It pleads, “Can I feel your pulse?”

-At the gas station, after filling up the tank and doing your business in the restroom, after scrubbing your hands with antibacterial solution and using your elbow to open the restroom door, you see Obsessive Compulsive Disorder filling the trunk with boxes of rubber gloves and tubes of wipes and rolls of paper towels and bottles of water.
+At the gas station, after filling up the tank and doing your business in the restroom, after scrubbing your hands with antibacterial solution and using your elbow to open the restroom door, you see Obsessive Compulsive Disorder filling the trunk with boxes of rubber gloves, tubes of wipes, rolls of paper towels and bottles of water.

 It gets in the back seat.

 You get that squirrelly feeling in your stomach; that feeling that settles in when you want out, fast.
 You look around for another pocket to escape into but it’s just a long unraveling of gray highway and vast stretches of land.
 You strap on your seat belt, crank the engine, the passenger door opens and Depression heaves itself in.
 The car sinks under its weight, the tires flatten, the carburetor hacks one final cough and the car dies.

 “That does it!”
 You fling off your seat belt and lunge from the car.
 “This isn’t my baggage,” you lash out at the heavens.